Heather Watson was unable to join compatriots Johanna Konta and Kyle Edmund in the second round of the Australian Open.Read the full story ›

-Heather Watson was knocked out of the French Open in the first round by Switzerland's Stefanie Voegele.
+Heather Watson was knocked out of the Seoul Open at the first hurdle as she lost 6-3 0-6 6-1 to Sara Sorribes Tormo.

 Briton Watson, who had moved back into the top 100 after reaching the third round at Wimbledon, has now failed to get past the first round in Korea in four attempts.

 Sorribes Tormo, ranked 14 places lower than Watson, broke serve four times in the final set to advance after one hour and 36 minutes.

 The Spaniard will now take on third seed Kristyna Pliskova or local wildcard Han Na-lae in the next round.

 Heather Watson lost in three sets to see her Wimbledon hopes ended by Victoria Azarenka.Read the full story ›

 Heather Watson matches her best run at Wimbledon with an excellent victory over 18th seed Anastasija Sevastova.Read the full story ›

 Heather Watson became Britain's latest Wimbledon finalist alongside Finn Henri Kontinen in the mixed doubles.

 The pair, who had never played a match together prior to this tournament, defeated Oliver Marach of Austria and Latvia's Jelena Ostapenko 7-6 (7/1) 6-3 in the semi-finals on Court One.